prishni/multilayer-community-information-compression/README.md

 ### How to run the evaluation code
 The networks for evaluation have been pre-generated.
 The ground truth as well as predicted communities are also pre-generated.
-Simply run the following python file to generate plots for different values of alpha, d, p and mu: python3 compute_nmi.py
+Simply run the following python file to generate plots for different values of alpha, d, p and mu:

+`python3 compute_nmi.py`

 If you want to run this on python2.7, you might have to make some modifications to this file.

+To run on custom networks, update the paths to ground truth communities and predicted communities in the compute_nmi.py file

 ## Usage of community detection code.
-Copied from the this github repository - [https://github.com/weichuliu/hetero_scala] hetero_scala
-This is a scala project.
+Copied from the this github repository - [hetero_scala](https://github.com/weichuliu/hetero_scala) This is a scala project.
 It is built with sbt.

 Suppose you have java and sbt on your system.